-As a part of our series discussing direct marketing we’re now comparing the differences between direct marketing and digital marketing.
+As a part of our series discussing direct marketing, we’re now comparing the differences between direct marketing and digital marketing.

 This is a topic which many seek clarity on and we hope to clarify some questions readers may have had through this article.
-First lets start by defining both direct marketing, and digital marketing.
+First, let’s start by defining both direct marketing and digital marketing.

 Direct marketing is an advertising technique and form of marketing that targets a group of customers or prospects with the aim of influencing/encouraging them to follow a course of action.

-Digital marketing is not just another marketing channel, which can be managed in exactly the same way as others.
+Digital marketing is not just another marketing channel which can be managed in exactly the same way as others.
 Digital marketing requires new fresh approaches and a different understanding of the way that the digital customer behaves.

-A digital customer will operate in various ways, e.g. via an online app, via a search engine, via social media, etc. All of these channels are quite different to traditional channels like direct mail and require individual knowledge of how each operates before marketing can be successfully undertaken.
+A digital customer will operate in various ways, e.g. via an online app, via a search engine, via social media, etc. All of these channels are quite different from traditional channels like direct mail and require individual knowledge of how each operates before marketing can be successfully undertaken.

-- Pay Per Click (e.g. Bing Ads and Google AdWords), this is a form of paid advertising which is served through various areas of the internet
+- Pay Per Click (e.g. Bing Ads and Google AdWords) – this is a form of paid advertising which is served through various areas of the internet.

-- Internet advertising – paid advertising across a variety of methods, e.g. banner/display adverts, in-App advertising, PPC (as mentioned above), social media advertising, etc.
+- Internet Advertising – paid advertising across a variety of methods, e.g. banner/display adverts, in-app advertising, PPC (as mentioned above), social media advertising, etc.

-- Social media marketing – this is another form of organic marketing utilising social media sites and networks, such as Facebook, Foursquare, Google+, Instagram, LinkedIn, Pinterest, Tumblr, Twitter, Yelp and YouTube
+- Social Media Marketing – this is another form of organic marketing utilising social media sites and networks such as Facebook, Foursquare, Google+, Instagram, LinkedIn, Pinterest, Tumblr, Twitter, Yelp, and YouTube.

 - Apps – many companies advertise through a range of downloadable apps